 Thursday, March 14, 2019

 Free & open to the public.
-Online registration required.
+Please register online

 Organized by the Department of Asian Studies and co-sponsored by the Centre for India and South Asia Research and the Office of the Dean of Arts.